 The key aim for TTMAT is to provide academic environments where students have the opportunity to achieve their personal best and where individual talents, in all forms, can be maximised.
 Students enjoy conditions that enable them to be successful and confident learners who make progress.
 Each Academy offers a broad curriculum that includes the national curriculum and opportunities to specialise in certain fields, such as Business, Physical Education, Science and Technology.
+From primary age students benefit from a curriculum design which promotes both independence and teamwork, encouraging children to take ownership of their own learning, making choices in the way they present their work, how they research and who they work with.
 In the post-16 phase, a broad spectrum of vocational and academic options are available to suit all abilities and wide-ranging ambitions giving students the best possible conditions from which they can secure their chosen pathways to future employment.

 The day to day role and autonomy of the Heads within the MAT remains unchanged and he/she continues to be the independent lead of their own Academy.
 The Heads are accountable to the Local Governing Board (LGB) and control their own staffing appointments and budgets with support from the TTMAT Director of Finance.
 It is the responsibility of the Heads to support and develop their staff and to request collaborative support from colleagues in the MAT or from Thomas Telford School, if required.